salesforce-marketingcloud/LearningAppIos/README.md

-#Resources

-For more information, check out our [developer documentation](http://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS).
+For more information, check out our [developer documentation](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS).